capytaine/capytaine/docs/user_manual/problem_setup.rst

 ------------------------------------------

 The shortest way to set the parameters of the potential flow problems to be solved is to build a `xarray <http://xarray.pydata.org>`_ dataset.
-Then the function :meth:`fill_dataset <capytaine.Nemoh.Nemoh.fill_dataset>` will automatically make all the simulations defined in the test matrix.
+Then the function :meth:`fill_dataset <capytaine.bem.solver.BEMSolver.fill_dataset>` will automatically make all the simulations defined in the test matrix.

 ::